hfang821/Movie_Viewer/README.md

 ## Future Improvement
-1. Include a hamberger button in the Nav bar for linking to other pages.
+1. Include a hamburger button in the Nav bar for linking to other pages.
 2. Develop a "Contact" page for any technical issue.
 3. Styles on buttons.
 (Hovering effects, etc)
+4. Media Queries.
+(Styling for different screen sizes)
-4. Deploy on a Hosting Platform (Heroku, AWS Or Netlify)
+5. Deploy on a Hosting Platform (Heroku, AWS Or Netlify)